levinine/gcp-poc-iaac/README.md

    1. `run-to-tunnel-to-bastion-via-iap`
    2. `run-to-specify-proxy`

+Cluster credentials in .kubeconfig will be automatically configured by Terraform execution.
+See null_resource.generate-kubeconfig
+resource in cluster.tf, at line 76.
 Test if tunneling works properly by running `kubectl get nodes`.
 You should get a list of two nodes in return.

 2. For GKE workloads to be able to use GCP services, the Kubernetes service account should be created and annotated to employ Workload identity:
    1. `kubectl create serviceaccount -n default pod-service-account-mapped`